paul-eff/MinecraftOfflineOnlineConverter/README.md

 If you need this application for a lower Minecraft and/or Java version, please leave me a message or issue :)!

+# TODOs
+- Replace older File API with more modern Path API
+- Ensure anything to do with files and directories is not done via Strings

 # Remark

 Minecraft is a registered trademark of Mojang AB.